Renel Brooks-Moon: Departure, reaction, and controversy

-Recognition and awards
+Recognition, awards and other projects

 Throughout her career, Renel Brooks-Moon has received numerous accolades for her contributions to sports broadcasting and her impact on the community.
 In 2000, she was honored with the Bay Area Radio Hall of Fame's "Outstanding Achievement Award."
 She has also been recognized by organizations such as the Boys & Girls Clubs of America and the National Association of Black Journalists.

+On March 18, 2005, California Governor Gavin Newsom proclaimed March 18th in San Francisco to be "Renel-Brooks Moon Day".

 In 2017, Brooks-Moon was inducted into the San Francisco State University Alumni Hall of Fame in recognition of her accomplishments in broadcasting and her commitment to mentoring future generations of broadcasters.

 Just before the 2024 Major League Baseball season began, the California State Assembly named Brooks-Moon "The Woman of the Year".
 Matt Haney, the District Supervisor who bestowed Brooks-Moon with the honor proclaimed that she "wasn't just another announcer" and that she "was, and is, an icon in the Bay Area."
 He added that "You hear her voice and it's so familiar, you can't help but associate her identity with the Giants and the Bay Area as a whole.
 I am proud to honor her not only for her trailblazing career as an announcer, but also for using her platform to support charities and community advocacy.
 She's been a leader and an inspiration in everything she's done.
 Renel opened the door for so many women and for people of color.
 The broadcasting industry will never be the same."